 Stevenson is maintaining continuity of our curriculum.

 Our advisory and our counseling center remain operational, though they are now virtual.

-The Stevenson Benefit, Scheduled for May 21, is on hold.
+The Stevenson Benefit, Scheduled for May 21, has been cancelled.

 Stevenson prepared a plan for remote learning, including assessing the technology needs and availability, training and professional development for faculty, collaborative creation of schedules, tracking attendance, and maintaining continuity and support provided by the advisory program and the counseling center.